Wal-Mart taps manufacturer database to aid U.S. reshoring drive

-BENTONVILLE, Ark.
-(Reuters) - Wal-Mart Stores Inc (WMT.N) has partnered with manufacturer database operator ThomasNet to help its vendors find U.S. suppliers to manufacture their products, the companies said on Wednesday.
+BENTONVILLE, Ark., July 8 (Reuters) - Wal-Mart Stores Inc has partnered with manufacturer database operator ThomasNet to help its vendors find U.S. suppliers to manufacture their products, the companies said on Wednesday.

 The move is part of the world’s largest retailer’s plan to sell $250 billion worth of U.S.-made goods by 2023.